 It is time to stand up for our children and grandchildren and get into the fight.

-» I’ve collected a few ideas to artists and arts institutions about how to get active on
+» I’ve collected a few ideas to artists and arts institutions about how to get active on this page.

 Climate Message from Warren Senders, teacher and performer of Indian classical music – Massachusetts, USA

 No stable climate – no music.
 It’s as simple as that